Genetics is the study of heredity, the process of a parent passing certain genes on to their children.

 Nussbaum RL, McInnes RR, Willard HF.
 Prenatal diagnosis and screening.
 In: Nussbaum RL, McInnes RR, Willard HF, eds.
 Thompson & Thompson Genetics in Medicine.
 8th ed.
 Philadelphia, PA: Elsevier; 2016:chap 17.

-Wapner RJ.
-Prenatal diagnosis and congenital disorders.
-In: Creasy RK, Resnick R, Iams JD, Lockwood CJ, Moore TR, Greene MF, eds.
+Wapner RJ, Duggoff L. Prenatal diagnosis and congenital disorders.
+In: Resnik R, Lockwood CJ, Moore TR, Greene MF, Copel JA, Silver RM, eds.
 Creasy and Resnik's Maternal-Fetal Medicine: Principles and Practice.
-7th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 30.
+8th ed.
+Philadelphia, PA: Elsevier; 2019:chap 32.

 Last reviewed on: 1/6/2022